ryrobes/rvbbit/README.md

 Did you say "Data boards"?
 Yes.
 "Dashboard" is very 1990s.
 More Minority Report, less Office Space.
 Baby steps.

-RVBBIT is a highly expressive hypermedia platform for interactive data visualization & analysis, synthesizing influences from HyperCard, Smalltalk, and Lisp/Clojure.
-At its core is the 'reactor,' an advanced system of reactive pathways that orchestrates a dynamic interplay of data and functionality across the entire platform.

-RVBBIT draws significant inspiration from pioneering systems like Smalltalk, HyperCard, & the breadcrumbs left by Bret Victor.
+RVBBIT draws significant inspiration from pioneering systems like Smalltalk, HyperCard, & the endless trail of breadcrumbs left by Bret Victor.
 Like Smalltalk, it embraces the idea of a fully malleable, live programming environment where everything is an object and can be inspected and modified.
 From HyperCard, the vision of an intuitive, visual programming paradigm that empowers users to create interactive, linked information systems.
-This blend of influences results in a platform that combines the power of a modern programming environment with the accessibility and rapid prototyping capabilities reminiscent of these groundbreaking tools - yet hyper focused on building data products such as dashboards, data science views, and interactive explorations.
+Yet hyper focused on building data products such as dashboards, data science views, interactive explorations, & opening windows of understanding.

 ## "Low bar, High ceiling"